35th ANNUAL FRANK BROWN INTERNATIONAL SONGWRITERS' FESTIVAL

-The 32nd annual Frank Brown International Songwriters’ Festival will feature more than 200 nationally acclaimed songwriters in venues along the Florida / Alabama Gulf Coast from November 3-13, 2016.
+The 35th annual Frank Brown International Songwriters’ Festival will feature more than 200 nationally acclaimed songwriters in venues along the Florida / Alabama Gulf Coast from November 7-17, 2018.
 The festival is an opportunity for seasoned and aspiring songwriters and musicians from all over the world to have their songs heard, and for the public to learn the stories behind the lyrics that only the song’s author can express.
-During this exciting 11 day festival, performers will be hosted in 30 venues from Downtown Pensacola and Perdido Key, Florida, into Orange Beach, Gulf Shores, Bon Secour and Silverhill, Alabama.
+During this exciting 10 day festival, performers will be hosted in over two dozen venues from Downtown Pensacola and Perdido Key, Florida, into Orange Beach, Gulf Shores, Bon Secour and Silverhill, Alabama.

 Who was Frank Brown?

 The festival is dedicated to the late Frank Brown, who was night watchman at the Flora~Bama for 28 years, and whose moral values, integrity and strength of character still endure.
 Mr. Frank, as he was known by all, (was 91 years old when he retired) was featured on Paul Harvey's syndicated radio show, "The Rest of the Story."

 At the club, Mr. Frank wore a pair of matched revolvers, slung low, but he didn't have to use them.
 Usually it was enough to say, "Now, you boys don't have to be like that.
 What would yo' mamma say?"
 All the regulars knew and respected him.
 He was as much a part of the Bama as the sunrise was a part of the night.
 He didn't worry too much about material things.
 He thought: success is when a man gets what he wants; happiness is when a man wants what he's got.
 He was in his glory, just staying around listening to the music.